26 Affirmation Alphabets that instill Good Habits and Traits

 I am Unique

 Ask your child what makes him or her so special and unique.
-What sets them aside from others and what makes them different from others.
+What sets them apart from others and what makes them different from others?

 I am Vocal